UNINETTSigma2/documentation/newjobs/running_mpi_jobs.md

-# Running MPI Applications on Fram
+# Running MPI Applications

-On Fram users have access to two MPI implementations:
+On Fram and Saga users have access to two MPI implementations:

 * OpenMPI is provided by the foss - and iomkl toolchains; and may also be loaded directly.
 For available versions, type `module avail